 Motion Detection – Both the August View and August Doorbell Cam Pro can automatically start recording an event triggered by motion.
 And in case you’re getting too many motion triggered notifications, you can adjust motion sensitivity through the August app.

-Unfortunately, even with release of a new August View doorbell, motion zones are still not available.
+Unfortunately, even with the release of a new August View doorbell, motion zones are still not available.
 So, if you’re living on a vivid street, you might want to check out the Ring Pro instead (has motion zones, 1080p HD, hardwired, overall comparatively very good doorbell).
 Otherwise, let’s continue with what August doorbells have to offer.

 Live View On Demand – At any given moment, you can check what’s happening in real-time on your front porch.
 Though, it might take a few seconds to boot the video on your phone.
 There are a few key factors which determine the load time, like WiFi signal strength and doorbell powering method.